In this feature, we look at traditional wire and bracket dental braces vs Invisalign clear aligners.

 A. Dental braces correct teeth that are crowded, crooked, protruding, out of alignment or have irregular spacing.
-By moving the teeth into the ideal position, dental braces help to create a more attractive and healthier smile for both children and adults.
+By moving the teeth into the ideal position, they help to create a more attractive and healthier smile for both children and adults.

 A. Yes.
-There are invisible braces that are clear aligners (such as Invisalign and ClearCorrect) that gradually move your teeth to correct spacing and crowding issues.
+There are clear aligners (such as Invisalign and ClearCorrect) that gradually move your teeth to correct spacing and crowding issues.
 There also are tooth-colored brackets and wires that are less noticeable, as well as braces that can be placed on the lingual (back side) of the teeth.
-In addition, some braces can be worn for shorter periods of time.

 (Read more about invisible braces)